triradial/Freon4dsl/docs/CRC-Plan.md

 ### To-Do
 - [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.
+- [ ] The position of the phases in the timeline chart causes it to be clipped at the bottom.
+It wasn't originally like this so I'm guessing some of our application styling has drifted into the chart.
+Maybe pass this off to Jon?
 - [ ] Document and test the steps to bring on a user
 - Not needed for first user:
   - [ ] Add a way to search the content of the study design better than just cntl-f in the browser?